Teradata/developer-resources/docs/resources/jupyterlab/install-jupyterlab-aws.md

 ## Upload the template

-1. Sign in to the [AWS console](https://aws.amazon.com), and select the region in which to deploy AI Unlimited.
+1. Sign in to the [AWS console](https://aws.amazon.com), and select the region in which to deploy JupyterLab.
-   Teradata recommends selecting the region closest to your primary work location.
+   We recommend selecting the region closest to your primary work location.
 3. Search for and go to **CloudFormation**.
 4. Select **Create Stack**, then **With new resources (standard)**.
 5. Select **Choose an existing template** and **Upload a template file**.
 6. Choose the template file you downloaded, and click **Next**.

+<a id="jup-aws-parms"></a>
 ## Specify stack details and options

 1. Provide a stack name.
 2. Review the parameters.
 Provide values for the required ones.
 Your organization might require others.

-***We are working on the table/scrollbar issues.***

 <details>